dwinston/MPenv/README.rst

 2. This only works on NERSC

 3. This only works if your NERSC shell is BASH, not CSH.
 Note that by default NERSC often sets CSH. **Seriously, BASH needs to be your DEFAULT shell.
-You cannot just start bash within CSH or virtualenv fails at NERSC.** To change your default shell, login to nim.nersc.gov, go to 'Logins by host', then 'change login shell', then change your shells.
+You cannot just start bash within CSH or virtualenv fails at NERSC.** To change your default shell, login to https://nim.nersc.gov, go to 'Actions ▼', then 'Change Shell', then change your shells.

 4. After creating your environment, you can't move or rename it.
 If you need to delete it see the instructions below.